Marlon Brando: 1944–1950: Early career

-Rise to fame: 1951–1954
+1951–1954: Stardom and On the Waterfront

-Brando brought his performance as Stanley Kowalski to the screen in Tennessee William's A Streetcar Named Desire (1951).
+Brando brought his performance as Stanley Kowalski to the screen in Tennessee Williams' A Streetcar Named Desire (1951).
+It earned him his first Academy Award nomination in the Best Actor category.
 The role is regarded as one of Brando's greatest.
-It earned him his first Academy Award nomination in the Best Actor category.

 He was also nominated the next year for Viva Zapata!
 (1952), a fictionalized account of the life of Mexican revolutionary Emiliano Zapata.
 The film recounted Zapata's lower-class upbringing, his rise to power in the early 20th century, and death.
 The film was directed by Elia Kazan and co-starred Anthony Quinn.
-In the biopic Marlon Brando: The Wild One, Sam Shaw says, "Secretly, before the picture started, he went to Mexico to the very town where Zapata lived and was born in and it was there that he studied the speech patterns of people, their behavior, movement."
+In the biopic Marlon Brando: The Wild One, Sam Shaw says: "Secretly, before the picture started, he went to Mexico to the very town where Zapata lived and was born in and it was there that he studied the speech patterns of people, their behavior, movement."
 Most critics focused on the actor rather than the film, with Time and Newsweek publishing rave reviews.

 Years later, in his autobiography, Brando remarked: "Tony Quinn, whom I admired professionally and liked personally, played my brother, but he was extremely cold to me while we shot that picture.
 During our scenes together, I sensed a bitterness toward me, and if I suggested a drink after work, he either turned me down or else was sullen and said little.
 Only years later did I learn why."
-Brando explained that, to create on-screen tension between the two, "Gadg" (Kazan) had told Quinn—who had taken over the role of Stanley Kowalski on Broadway after Brando had finished—that Brando had been unimpressed with his work.
+Brando explained that, to create on-screen tension between the two, "Gadg" (Kazan) had told Quinn – who had taken over the role of Stanley Kowalski from Brando on Broadway – that Brando had been unimpressed with his work.
 After achieving the desired effect, Kazan never told Quinn that he had misled him.
 It was only many years later, after comparing notes, that Brando and Quinn realized the deception.